-The newly released cookbook I Am From Here recount’s Vishwesh Bhatt’s journey, beginning with his first foray into restaurant kitchens and working his way up to chef to now his current position as the executive chef of Snackbar, in Oxford, Mississippi—all set against a backdrop of a diverse and evolving South.
+The newly released cookbook I Am From Here recount’s Vishwesh Bhatt’s journey working his way up in restaurant kitchens to his current position as executive chef of Snackbar in Oxford, Mississippi—all set against a backdrop of a diverse and evolving South.

 Bhatt, who was born and grew up in India, moved to the States with his family in the late 1980s.
 He attended college at the University of Kentucky.
 Later, at graduate school at the University of Mississippi, he began cooking at restaurants, a part-time job that transformed into his full-time career.

-The cookbook explores the relationships between many Southern ingredients and foods with other nations’ cooking traditions.
-One, black-eyed peas, is familiar of Bhatt’s native India, and the legume also has connections to western Africa.
-The recipe for savory black eye pea griddle cakes is one of Bhatt’s personal favorites for breakfasts and brunches.
-Black-eyed peas feel festive and seasonal, particularly leading up to New Year’s celebrations, but you can also use Sea Island red peas or other members of the field pea families.
+The cookbook explores the relationships between many Southern ingredients and foods from other nations’ cooking traditions.
+Black-eyed peas, for example, are common in Bhatt’s native India and also have connections to western Africa.
+This recipe for savory black eye pea griddle cakes is one of Bhatt’s personal favorites for breakfasts and brunches.
+Black-eyed peas feel festive and seasonal, particularly leading up to New Year’s celebrations, but you can also use Sea Island red peas or other members of the field pea family.

-The griddle cakes get their vibrant flavor and verdant color from cilantro, jalapeño, ginger, and garlic, though Bhatt encourages you to employ other seasonings you like.
-All ingredients are combined, then puréed in a blender, turning into an almost cornbread batter-like consistency.
-The cooked griddle cakes have a consistency similar to cornmeal pancakes—crispy on the outside and soft and almost creamy in the middle.
-Bhatt finishes them with a drizzle of maple syrup and cilantro, though, you can also serve it with tomato-cashew chutney.
+These griddle cakes get their vibrant flavor and verdant color from cilantro, jalapeño, ginger, and garlic, though Bhatt encourages you to employ other seasonings you like.
+All ingredients are puréed in a blender, which gives them an almost cornbread batter-like consistency.
+And the cooked griddle cakes have a consistency similar to cornmeal pancakes—crispy on the outside and soft and almost creamy in the middle.
+Bhatt finishes them with a drizzle of maple syrup and cilantro, though you can also serve them with tomato-cashew chutney.

 Serves 8 to 10

 3 garlic cloves